 The Best Coconut Oil–Infused Hair Products

-If you don’t want to double-dip in the jar of coconut oil sitting in your kitchen, here are five coconut oil–infused hair products your hair will love just as much.
+If you don’t want to double-dip in the jar of coconut oil sitting in your kitchen, here are six coconut oil–infused hair products your hair will love just as much.

 A softening spritz that detangles damp hair and prevents frizz on dry hair.